Coconut oil is a key raw material for AAK and a key source of income for thousands of smallholder farmers worldwide.

 Traceability is a key challenge in the coconut supply chain.
 At AAK, we buy crude and refined coconut oil and are therefore dependent on our suppliers to act in accordance with sustainable practices.

-We hold our coconut suppliers responsible for traceability through our supplier score cards, a new initiative launched in 2020.
-The score cards will be vital to drive progress in 2021 and onwards.
+We hold our coconut suppliers responsible for traceability through our supplier score cards, a new initiative launched in 2020 and rolled out in 2021.
+The score cards will be vital to drive progress onwards.
 The score cards are aligned with the key aspects of the Sustainable Coconut Charter.

 Engaging with suppliers and farmers

-We have been able to progress our bilateral supplier engagement activities and have now engaged suppliers covering 96 percent of total volumes.
+In 2021, we progressed our bilateral supplier engagement activities and have now engaged suppliers covering 99 percent of volumes (India currently excluded from scope).

 Driving impact beyond our supply base